13 - The lac Operon

 - What is an advantage of transcriptional regulation?

 - What is an advantage of posttranslational regulation?

 - An _________________ protein is a type of regulatory transcription factor that increases transcription.

-- _________________ molecules are organic compounds that bind to a repressor or activator protein to change its three-dimensional shape.
+- _________________ molecules are organic compounds that regulate the functions of repressor and activator proteins.